signalgridco/signalgrid-cli/README.md

-# Signalgrid push CLI Tool
+# Signalgrid Push CLI

 A lightweight Bash CLI for interacting with the Signalgrid API.
-It allows you to test connectivity and send notifications to a channel.
+It allows you send notifications and test the connection to the API Servers.

 ## Installation